amunzur/DASH/README.md

 DASH (Deletion of Allele-specific HLAs
-This repo contains some modifications I made to the source code of the DASH project.
+This repo contains some modifications I made to the source code of the DASH project so that it is easier to run.
 The changes are as follows:
 1. Originally the plotting function (`plot_results`) wasn't called.
 My changes run the plotting function for each gene (A, B and C) and for each allele in each gene.
 The resulting pdf is outputted to the output directory provided by the user.
 Both the `positions` and `all_positions` files need to exist for plotting to work.
 If one or both are missing, the plotting function won't run.